5 Inspiring Email Marketing Automation Examples

 5. Event Reminder Emails

-Another option is to send out event reminder emails to people who have signed up for your mailing list.
-If you own a restaurant or bar, use marketing automation to let your customers know about an upcoming promotion.
-You could also let them know about a new menu item or an upcoming event.
+Another option is to send event reminder emails to people who have signed up for your mailing list.
+If you own a restaurant or bar, use marketing automation to inform your customers about upcoming promotions, new menu items, or events.

-Include your email marketing automation signup form on your website or any other platform where you have a large following.
-This way, the people interested in staying up-to-date with your company will opt-in to receive your emails.
+Include your email marketing automation signup form on your website or any other platform with a large following.
+This way, people interested in staying up-to-date with your company will opt in to receive your emails.

 Conclusion

-These are email marketing automation examples you can use to automate your list-building efforts.
+You can use email marketing automation examples to automate your list-building efforts.
 The best way to succeed is to start with the end in mind.
 Your email marketing automation should support your company’s overall business goals.
 Use these examples to build email marketing campaigns that can generate more revenue for your business.
-If you need more help, contact expert marketing automation consultants to help ensure you do everything right.

 Hit Enter to search or Esc key to close